paulkienitz/SPARE/README.md

 > **`showUrl`**: the URL shown in the browser's address box, if different from `url` (taken from `pretendURL`).

-If the user presses the Back button on the first page loaded by `simulateNavigation`, to return to the original page as first loaded from the site, then the `state` property will not contain any of those members, but instead will have these:
+If the user presses the Back button on the first page loaded by `simulateNavigation`, to return to the original page as first loaded from the site, then the `state` property will not contain any of those members, but instead will have these two:

 > **`startURL`**: the URL of the original page before `simulateNavigation` updated it.